shisoderohan49/Salesforce-Common-Things/README.md

 <br/>
 Use iteratorName to access these properties:

-- value—The value of the item in the list.
+- `value` — The value of the item in the list.
 Use this property to access the properties of the array.
-For example, {iteratorName}.value.{propertyName}.
+For example, `{iteratorName}.value.{propertyName}`.
-- index—The index of the item in the list.
+- `index` — The index of the item in the list.
-- first—A boolean value indicating whether this item is the first item in the list.
+- `first`— A boolean value indicating whether this item is the first item in the list.
-- last—A boolean value indicating whether this item is the last item in the list.
+- `last` — A boolean value indicating whether this item is the last item in the list.

-To apply special rendering to the first and last items in the list, the code uses the first and last properties with the lwc:if directive.
+To apply special rendering to the first and last items in the list, the code uses the first and last properties with the `lwc:if` directive.
 - If the item is first in the list, the \<div> tag renders with the styling defined in the CSS list-first class.
 - If the item is last in the list, the \<div> tag renders with the styling defined in the CSS list-last class.